Our frequently asked questions provide guidance for franchisors, franchisees and prospective franchisees.

 If the franchisee will lease premises from you or one of your associates, you will also need to provide them with certain documents relevant to the lease (these are set out in the Code).
 These documents must be provided within 1 month after the lease or agreement to lease is signed by the parties.
 The requirements under the Code will differ where the franchisee occupies, without a lease, premises leased by you or your associate.

 The start of a new financial year is a key time for disclosure.
 It is when you will need to update your disclosure document to reflect any changes that occurred in the last financial year.
 For franchisors who run their business on the standard financial year (July–June), you will have until 31 October to update your disclosure document.
 If you operate on a different financial year, the same obligations will apply but you will need to ensure the update is completed within four months of the end of your financial year.

-Be aware that you are not required to update your disclosure document if you:
+Be aware that unless you receive a written request from a franchisee, you are not required to update your disclosure document if you:

-- entered into only one franchise agreement (or none) during the last financial year, and
+- entered into only one franchise agreement (or none) during the last financial year

 - you don’t intend to enter into a franchise agreement in the upcoming financial year.

 For more information, see: Disclosure obligations & COVID-19.

 If new financial information (e.g. solvency statement, financial reports, independent auditor’s report) becomes available, even after a franchisee or prospective franchisee has been given a disclosure document, the franchisor must provide this new financial information as soon as reasonably practicable.